 There is a hypocritical dynamic permeating many churches and parachurch organizations.

 But I’ll add, it’s a dynamic that newcomers are often unable to readily perceive.
 In fact, I believe there’s a fifth group that I can’t give a “P” name to—the Unaware, who haven’t discerned this destructive power dynamic going on in the churches and parachurch organizations.
-If and when they’re made aware of it, though (as I talked about in this blog post), they must make a decision.
+If and when they’re made aware of it, though (as I talked about regarding myself in this blog post), they must make a decision.
 Will they roll over and play dead?

 like this possum